Egidio Turchi

-Egidio Turchi (born October 4, 1913 in Pistoia) was an Italian professional football player and later in his career became a coach.
+Egidio Turchi (4 October 1913 – 2 December 1954) was an Italian professional football player and later in his career became a coach.

 Career

 Turchi's debut as a professional was for Pistoiese.
 He played as a midfielder, and remained in Italy for his entire career, representing famous clubs such as Lazio and Napoli.

-He coached Pistoiese and Bondenese from 1948 until 1951, managing Colleferro, Bondeno, and ending his career in his hometown and original club, Pistoiese.
+Turchi coached Pistoiese and Bondenese from 1948 until 1951, managing Colleferro, Bondeno, and ending his career in his hometown and original club, Pistoiese.